rangle/ngCourse2/migrate/ng-upgrade/order_of_operations.md

   - Good candidates for this are stateless services
 - Enable ngUpgrade
   - If used, replace the `ng-app` directive with `angular.bootstrap`.
-  - Create `UpgradeAdapter` singleton and replace "bootstrap".
+  - Ensure App works
+  - Install `@angular/upgrade` package
+  - Create an Angular `AppModule` that inject the `UpgradeModule` and let it take over the bootstrapping.
 - Identify _components_ \(directives\) of the app most likely to benefit from Angular
   - These could be parts of the app where performance is a problem,